AnandJoy7/Projectphrase2/README.md

-# Projectphrase2
+# Project phrase 2
-Dynamic web application
+Dynamic web application hosting with private and public vpc using aws ec2